google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

     TTL: <Time to live in seconds>

-If you set a TTL of zero, the push service will attempt to deliver the message immediately **but** if the device can't be reached, your message will be immediately dropped from the push service queue.
+If you set a TTL of zero, the push service will attempt to deliver the message immediately, **but** if the device can't be reached, your message will be immediately dropped from the push service queue.

 Technically a push service can reduce the TTL of a push message if it wants.
 You can tell if